bufbuild-ru/docs/docs/bufstream/deployment/aws/deploy-postgres/index.md

 # Deploy Bufstream to AWS with RDS for PostgreSQL

 This page walks you through installing Bufstream into your AWS deployment, using PostgreSQL for metadata storage.
-See [Tuning and performance](../../tuning-performance/) for defaults and recommendations about resources, replicas, storage, and scaling.

 Data from your Bufstream cluster never leaves your network or reports back to Buf.